-- Cage Feeders: Caged bird feeders that include wire mesh keep larger birds away from the feeding ports, such as the Squirrel-Proof Selective bird feeder from Duncraft.
+Bird feeders that are enclosed in wire mesh keep larger birds away from the feeding ports.
 While many of these feeders are designed to discourage squirrels, the same designs can be effective at discouraging larger bully birds.
 Adding coated wire around existing bird feeders can also exclude bully birds while allowing smaller birds to feed in peace.

-- Underneath Feeders: Bully birds such as blackbirds, grackles and starlings can usurp a suet feeder and will quickly empty it, often consuming an entire suet cake in a day.
+Bully birds such as blackbirds, grackles, and starlings can usurp a suet feeder and quickly empty it, often consuming an entire suet cake in a day.
 This leaves no food available for other suet-eating birds such as woodpeckers, but changing the feeder's design can effectively exclude bullies.
-Choosing an underneath feeder design that requires birds to cling from the feeder's bottom, such as the Eco-Strong Upside Down Suet Feeder, will virtually eliminate bully intrusions.
 At the same time, smaller birds are happy to cling upside down to access the suet.

-- Avoid Ground Feeding: Many bully birds are attracted to easy feeding areas such as ground feeding stations or large tray or hopper feeders.
-Removing those easy access feeding locations will minimize the food available to bullies, and they are likely to move along to more accessible food sources.
+Many bully birds are attracted to easy feeding areas such as ground feeding stations or large tray or hopper feeders.
+Removing those easy-access feeding locations will minimize the food available to bullies, and they are likely to move along to more accessible food sources.

-- Offer Specialized Foods: Bully birds are most attracted to inexpensive foods such as cracked corn, millet, milo, wheat, bread and sunflower seeds.
-Switching to more specialized foods such as safflower seeds for cardinals, Nyjer for finches, jelly for orioles and fruits for songbirds will still provide a bountiful buffet for backyard birds without encouraging bullies to empty every feeder.
+Bully birds are most attracted to inexpensive foods such as cracked corn, millet, milo, wheat, and sunflower seeds.
+Switching to more specialized foods such as safflower seeds for cardinals, Nyjer for finches, jelly for orioles, and fruits for songbirds will still provide a bountiful buffet without encouraging bullies to empty every feeder.

-- Keep Feeders Clean: Seeds scattered below feeders are an open invitation for bully birds, and regular cleaning of feeding areas and seed trays can remove that excess seed.
-Furthermore, clean feeders are less likely to transmit diseases to flocks of birds, and because many bullies feed in large flocks, they can be more susceptible to those diseases.
-Cleaning feeders helps protect the birds' health so diseases are not transmitted to other backyard birds.
+Seeds scattered below feeders are an open invitation for bully birds, and regular cleaning of feeding areas and seed trays can remove that excess seed.
+Furthermore, clean feeders are less likely to transmit diseases to flocks of birds.
+Cleaning feeders helps protect the birds' health, so diseases are not transmitted to other, non-bullying backyard birds.

-- Provide an Easy Area: If you don't want to completely discourage bully birds but want them to feed in harmony with other backyard birds, offering an area where bullies are welcome can help balance the needs of all your guests.
-Create a ground or tray feeding station with their favorite foods and they may leave other feeders alone in favor of an easy meal.
+If you don't want to completely discourage bully birds but want them to feed in harmony with other birds, offering an area where bullies are welcome can help balance the needs of all your guests.
+Create a ground or tray feeding station with bullies' favorite foods and they may leave other feeders alone in favor of an easy meal.